-School is the right place for kids to learn about maths, English, science and socialisation, but parents play a major role in teaching their kids about money.
-And by money, we actually mean money management.
+School is the right place for kids to learn about maths, English, science and socialisation, but parents play a major role in teaching kids about money.
+And by money, we mean financial literacy for kids.
 This kind of learning starts at home, from a very young age and can set your child on the right or wrong path from the get-go.

 Why is it important to teach your kids about money?

 Research by moneyhelper.org.uk found that only 40% of children are taught about money and finance in school.
-We all know schools are stretched and the curriculum is heaving with important topics that the teachers have to get through, but money should be up there as a topic for discussion at school.
+We all know schools are stretched and the curriculum is heaving with important topics that the teachers have to get through, but learning about money and finances is key.

 What do we need to teach our kids about money?